artefactory/smartparks/node red flows/README.md

 That’s it, now you are really ready to go!

 Another cool feature of Node-RED is that you can share flows in JSON format.
-This means that by importing [this](https://github.com/artefactory/smartparks/blob/main/node%20red%20flows/write_to_gcp.json) JSON file you can recreate and test the just described flow.
+This means that by importing the JSON files in this folder you can recreate and test the just described flows.

 ![How to import Node-RED nodes](https://cdn-images-1.medium.com/max/7096/1*5T8EU3GpooTyRSWbHQED1g.png)